Dr. Andrew Elkwood Featured for Stroke Awareness Month

 He has also been featured on the T.V. show, “The Doctors.”
 Dr. Elkwood was reluctant to profile what a good tendon transfer surgical candidate looked like because diagnosis depends on so many factors, such as how many nerves and or muscles are damaged, and to what degree they are damaged.
 He stated, “I like to examine, evaluate, and then give my assessment as to the expected results of surgery.”

 Dr. Elkwood also told me that the hand is more difficult than the arm to restore.
-After surgery, even if function cannot be restored, at the very least, the patient will be able to open the hand.
-“No one gains 100% of function but there are some who show great improvement, some who cannot be helped at all, and many who fall in between these two categories.”
+After surgery, even if the function cannot be restored, at the very least, the patient will be able to open the hand.
+“No one gains 100% of function, but there are some who show great improvement, some who cannot be helped at all, and many who fall in between these two categories.”

 Tendon Transfer Surgery for Foot Drop

 Seven years ago, Sandy Smethers, a stroke survivor that I was mentoring (and still am), was recommended by a neurologist to consider tendon transfer for her drop foot.
 We went to Pennsylvania University Hospital in Philadelphia to see Dr. Mary Ann Keenan, an orthopedic surgeon.